-- 1. Open the Model Takeoff window: - On the ribbon, from the Takeoff group on the Takeoff tab, click Model. - If you are using classic view, click Takeoff > Model Takeoff. - 2.
-Select Estimate as the Source, and then select the model you want to generate.
+1. Open the Model Takeoff window:

+On the ribbon, from the Takeoff group on the Takeoff tab, click Model.

+2. Select Estimate as the Source, and then select the model you want to generate.

-- 3. Click [Generate]. - In the Generate Models window, the model you selected in step 3 is selected to be generated to the estimate.
+- 3. Click [Generate]. - 4.
+In the Generate Models window, the model you selected in step 3 is selected to be generated to the estimate.
 Click [OK].
 Sage Estimating begins generating items and assemblies into the spreadsheet.